POLICIES AND PROCEDURES

 5.3 -MONAT FLEXSHIP PROGRAMME

-As an added convenience to its VIP Customers and Market Partners, MONAT offers a Flexship Programme with automatic monthly delivery of MONAT products to their home address.
+As an added convenience to its VIP Customers and Market Partners, MONAT offers a Flexship Programme with automatic monthly or bi-monthly delivery of MONAT products to their home address.

 *Time of placement for orders associated with a Flexship Programme will default to USA Eastern Standard Time Zone (EST).